 The Audit Committee currently consists of Messrs.
 Theodosopoulos and Reddersen and Ms. Swenson, each of whom is independent under Rule 10A-3 of the Exchange Act and under applicable NASDAQ Stock Market listing standards.

 Mr. Theodosopoulos serves as the Chairperson of the Audit Committee.
-Mr. Covert previously served as the Chairperson of the Audit Committee but stepped down in connection with his appointment as our Chief Financial Officer in October 26, 2015, at which time Mr. Theodosopoulos was appointed Chairperson.
 The Audit Committee serves as the representative of the Board for general oversight of the quality and integrity of Harmonic's financial accounting and reporting process, system of internal control over financial reporting, management of financial risks, audit process, and process for monitoring the compliance with related laws and regulations.
 Each member of the Audit Committee also meets the financial literacy requirements of the applicable NASDAQ listing standards.
 The Audit Committee engages the Company's independent registered public accounting firm and approves the scope of both audit and non-audit services.
-Matters within the scope of the Audit Committee were also discussed in executive sessions at regularly scheduled meetings of the Board in 2015.
-The Audit Committee held ten (10) meetings during 2015.
+Matters within the scope of the Audit Committee were also discussed in executive sessions at regularly scheduled meetings of the Board in 2016.
+The Audit Committee held thirteen (13) meetings during 2016.